neilenns/vatsim-atis/README.md

 # vatsim-atis

-MSFS 2020 avionics plug-in to get ATIS information from VATSIM
+Eventually this will be a plug-in that retrieves and displays ATIS information from VATSIM.

+For now it's just a sample project with automated builds.